Optimized Memory Tagging on AmpereOne Processors: Evaluation of Ampere's MTE Implementation

 \subsection{Performance Analysis}

-Contemporary research \cite{mte_anonymous} has analyzed ARM MTE performance overheads using single-copy SPEC CPU, and a consolidated setup where both the server benchmark and client load generators are hosted on a single machine.
+Contemporary research \cite{utaustin_mte} has analyzed ARM MTE performance overheads using single-copy SPEC CPU, and a consolidated multi-tenant setup where both the server benchmark and client load generators are hosted on a single machine.
 In contrast, the measurements presented below are from 192-copy SPEC CPU and fully utilized server platforms with discrete client load generators.
-This approach closely emulates real-world cloud deployments operating at peak utilization, and offers a unique yet complementary perspective on MTE performance.
+While both approaches are valid, this one closely emulates real-world cloud deployments operating at peak utilization, and offers a unique yet complementary perspective on MTE performance.

 Three distinct system configurations are used for performance testing.
 Since MTE can be controlled at two levels, hardware (enabled/disabled in silicon) and software (tag checking enabled/disabled in user mode), this leads to the following three scenarios. \begin{enumerate} \item MTE Disabled: The feature is disabled in silicon. \item MTE Enabled, No Tag Checking: MTE is enabled in silicon.
 The user-mode software does not use the tag checking enabled option for the glibc memory allocation library. \item MTE Enabled, With Tag Checking: MTE is enabled in silicon.
 The user-mode software is configured to use the tag checking enabled option for the glibc memory allocation library.
 Tag checking is enabled by setting the environment variable for SYNC mode: \texttt{GLIBC\_TUNABLES=glibc.mem.tagging=3} \end{enumerate} This framework enables the performance analysis of two critical decisions: one for datacenter operators regarding hardware MTE enablement, and another for applications selecting to utilize MTE's memory safety features.
 In multi-tenant environments like cloud platforms, enabling MTE in hardware for one application or virtual machine could impose an inherent overhead on other co-located applications, even if they do not utilize MTE's tag checking.
 This ``always-on'' hardware overhead (\textbf{B} vs. \textbf{A}) is a critical consideration for cloud service providers.
 For an application intending to leverage MTE's safety features, the relevant overhead is the performance degradation when MTE with tag checking is fully active versus when MTE is available but tag checking is disabled (\textbf{C} vs. \textbf{B}).